Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Implementation Details

 \subsection{Experimental Protocol}

-\paragraph{Statistical significance.} We report results averaged over 5 random seeds to ensure statistical reliability.
-All comparisons between models use the same random seeds to ensure fairness.
-For all tasks, we report the mean performance across seeds.
+\paragraph{Statistical significance.} For the synthetic and state-tracking experiments we report results averaged over 5 random seeds to ensure statistical reliability, with all model comparisons using the same random seeds to ensure fairness; for these tasks we report the mean performance across seeds.
 For the A5 state tracking task, we consider a task solved if the model achieves $\geq 90\%$ accuracy in at least one of the five seeds.
+The language-modelling pretraining experiments of \cref{sec:pretraining} are the exception: following standard pretraining practice, each model is trained once owing to its substantially higher compute cost.

-\paragraph{Open-source code.} A minimal anonymous version of the code is attached as a supplementary zip file.
-The complete implementation, including all custom kernels and experimental code, will be made publicly available upon publication to facilitate reproducibility and future research.
+\paragraph{Open-source code.} The complete implementation, including all custom kernels and experimental code, is publicly available at \href{https://github.com/vaisakh-shaj/kalman-linear-attention}{github.com/vaisakh-shaj/\allowbreak kalman-linear-attention} to facilitate reproducibility and future research.